 • Grilling: When grilling, using oil is often recommended over cooking spray.
 Applying oil directly to the grill grates can help prevent food from sticking and create those coveted grill marks.
 Additionally, some cooking sprays can cause flare-ups on a hot grill, which can potentially lead to burnt and unevenly cooked food.

-See also How do you cook crack cocaine
+See also How long do you cook cornbread dressing in the oven

 While cooking spray can be a versatile alternative to oil in many cooking scenarios, it’s important to consider these factors and choose the appropriate option based on your specific cooking needs and desired outcome.